Table Of Contents

 Redshift is an OLAP-style (Online Analytical Processing) column-oriented database.
 It is based on PostgreSQL version 8.0.2.
 This means regular SQL queries can be used with Redshift.
 But this is not what separates it from other services.
 The fast delivery to queries made on a large database with exabytes of data is what helps Redshift stand out.

-Fast querying is made possible by Massively Parallel Processing design or MPP.
-The technology was developed by ParAccel.
+Fast querying is made possible by Massively Parallel Processing design, or MPP.
+ParAccel developed the technology.
 With MPP, a large number of computer processors work in parallel to deliver the required computations.
-Sometimes processors situated across multiple servers can be used to deliver a process.
+Sometimes, processors situated across multiple servers can be used to deliver a process.

 Unlike most MPP vendors, ParAccel does not sell MPP devices.
 Their software can be used on any hardware to harness the power of multiple processors.
 AWS Redshift uses the MPP technology of ParAccel.
 In fact, Redshift was started following capital investment by AWS in ParAccel and using MPP technology from ParAccel.
 Now the company is part of Actian.